Gildasio-Abraao/Gildasio-Abraao/README.md

 # 💫 About Me:
-Software Developer with experience in creating and maintaining web applications using Vue.js and JavaScript.
-I have solid skills in building reusable components and scalable application development with Vue.js
+I'm a Software Engineer specialized in Full-stack Development.
+I have solid skills in building reusable components and scalable applications.

 ## 🌐 Socials: